Honda CBR600RR: 2009–2012

 On September 5, 2008, Honda introduced a revised CBR600RR for the 2009 model year.
 Combined ABS became available as an option under the model (CBR600RA).
-Other changes included updates to the engine such as changes to its pistons, cylinder head and exhaust that Honda claims will increase torque delivery between 8,000–12,000 rpm with a 3.5% increase in torque at 10,000 rpm.
+Other changes included updates to the engine such as changes to its pistons, cylinder head and exhaust that Honda claims will increase torque delivery between 8,000 and 12,000 rpm with a 3.5% increase in torque at 10,000 rpm.
 The CBR600RR's engine also received a new high resistance valve lifter and a popup valve system inherited from the CBR1000RR.
 It looks were the same as last year apart from some extra mouldings added to the fairing mid-sections that enhance stability and reduce noise emission levels by now totally enclosing the clutch and gearbox.
 Although all of these changes involved the addition of some materials, the overall weight of the 2009 CBR600RR remained the same as the 2008 model.
 This was achieved through weight savings in the engine, exhaust, and the chassis.

 The CBR600RR carried over for the 2010, 2011 and 2012 model years.